Film and Digital Media

 Excellent Location

-We're located near Spokane, a center of motion picture production, which means diverse internship opportunities.
+We're located near Spokane, a center of motion picture production, which means diverse internship and work opportunities.

 You Will Learn